We finally know. Kristaps Porzingis’ return to basketball will be on October 8, 2019, this time as a Dallas Maverick.

 Robert Swift averaged 6.4 points, 5.6 rebounds, and 1.2 blocks per game before his injury.
 In his return season, he averaged 1.8 points, 2.3 rebounds, and .8 blocks per game.

-Then again, Jerome’s minutes went from 2.6 per game to 16.9 per game.
+However, Jerome’s minutes went from 2.6 per game to 16.9 per game.
 (He also sat out an entire season and played a season overseas before returning to the NBA.)

 The point is, these players are not like Porzingis at all, aside from their height.
 Neither players were at Porzingis’ level of usage and impact.